Your business is growing. Exciting times are ahead, but before you can reap the rewards of extra help, you need to figure out how to do payroll.

 So, it’s important to understand the differences between employees and independent contractors, classify your team accordingly, and make sure that any workers that fall under the “employee” umbrella are included in your payroll.

-How to do payroll yourself
+How to manage payroll yourself

 The only free payroll processing solution is to do payroll by hand.
 Payroll software, accountants, and bookkeepers all charge a service fee.